 It can also cause chest pain when breathing deeply, hair loss, pale or purple fingers and toes, sun sensitivity, mouth ulcers and swollen glands.
-Some other of its symptoms include headaches, dizziness, depression, and confusion are mistaken for menopause.
-Other lupus symptoms, like seizures, can be mistaken for life-threatening conditions like septic fever, an aneurysm, diabetic low blood sugar, or substance abuse withdrawal.
+Some other of its symptoms include headaches, dizziness, depression, and confusion which are mistaken in women for menopause.
+Other symptoms, like seizures, can be mistaken for life-threatening conditions like septic fever, an aneurysm, diabetic low blood sugar, or substance abuse withdrawal.
 The most misdiagnosed of its symptoms remains swelling in the legs.

-At the moment, lupus treatment is aimed at preserving organ function, preventing damaging flares, and treating the pain and sometimes unique difficulties that come with lupus.
+At the moment, treatment is aimed at preserving organ function, preventing damaging flares, and treating the pain and sometimes unique difficulties that come with lupus.
 Consistent medical care is needed to anticipate flares, which can begin with fatigue, pain, rashes, fever, stomach troubles, headaches, or dizziness.